reduxframework/docs/docs/guides/advanced/embedding-redux.md

 # Embedding Redux into Your Theme or Plugin

-::: danger Due to security concerns, we strongly discourage this method of using Redux without your projects.
-We update our software monthly, which may include pathes to plug security holes.
+::: danger Due to security concerns, we strongly discourage this method of using Redux with your projects.
+We update our software monthly, which may include patches to plug security holes.
 Unless you plan on updating Redux within your project regularly, the Redux plugin installed via [TGM](http://tgmpluginactivation.com/) is the preferred method.
 :::